UWC Mahindra College

 Outside the Classroom

-UWC Mahindra College offers an immense variety of co-curricular activities through its Creativity, Activity, Service program, referred to as “Triveni” program, which facilitates project-based learning.
+UWC Mahindra College offers an immense variety of co-curricular activities through its Creativity, Activity, Service program (CAS), referred to as “Triveni” program, which facilitates project-based learning.
 Students can choose from a rich diversity of Service Learning opportunities on and off campus spanning areas like menstrual health, organic farming, mental health and rural public education.
 Students are also active participants in decision-making processes that affect campus life, such as envisioning and executing resource management initiatives on campus.
 Students benefit from the cultural diversity of the surrounding valley and India at large and have immersive experiences in other parts of the country through Experiential Learning Weeks.
 MUWCI also conducts short programs which bring together students from around the world to learn about issues such as sustainability and globalization.

 Campus and Facilities